anekemuna/spotli/README.md

 - Initially starting was hard.
 Coming up with an idea, deciding a name, mapping out the user journey, and choosing colors.
 - The next challenge was deciding my database schema, including the columns to include, the foreign keys, and constraints.
 - I also struggled with RLS policy for my profiles table.
 I was trying setup my authentication process so that when a user signs up, a username and user id is added to the profiles table.
 I put the insert command in the sign up function, but that violated RLS policy.
 After several back and forths, I realzed I needed to make a trigger function on Supabase.
+- I tried making a PostForm component, so I can reuse it on both Create and Edit pages, but I had issues prepopulating it for edit (without affecting create), so I had to duplicate the component and rename it for edit.

 ## License